Fourier Decomposition for Explicit Representation of 3D Point Cloud Attributes: Experiments

 \section{Experiments}

-We first describe the experimental settings, including implementation details and datasets (Sec.~\ref{exp:setup}).
-We then present the experiments conducted for classification (Sec.~\ref{exp:classification}), style transfer (Sec.~\ref{exp:style}), and data augmentation (Sec.~\ref{exp:augmentation}), followed by their results and analysis.
-Additional experimental results are provided in the supplementary material.
+In this section, we first describe the experimental settings, including implementation details and datasets (Sec.~\ref{exp:setup}).
+Then, we discuss the experiments for classification, segmentation (Sec.~\ref{exp:classification_segmentation}), and style transfer (Sec.~\ref{exp:style}), followed by their results and analysis.
+See the supplementary material for additional details.